Skip to content

 Quick selection guide:

-- Binary - Same a cubic mesher, faster in some situations
+• Binary - Same as cubic mesher, faster in some situations

-- Texture - When exporting to texture-based engines/formats
+• Texture - When exporting to texture-based engines/formats (export only, not available for editor rendering)

 Cubic Mesher